CopelandMIT/labx_master/gps_code/config/README.md

 11. **Initial Setup via SSH**:

-    - Find the Raspberry Pi's IP address on your network (you can use tools like `nmap` or check your router's connected devices list).
+    - Find the Raspberry Pi's IP address on your network (you can use tools like `nmap` or [Download Angry Scanner](https://angryip.org/download/)).
     - Open a terminal on your computer and connect via SSH:

       ```bash